drshahizan/HPDP/exercise/case/cs2.md

 Don't forget to hit the :star: if you like this repo.

-# Case Study: Netflix System Design
+# Case Study 2: Netflix System Design
 This is a case study on [Netflix System Design - Backend Architecture](https://dev.to/gbengelebs/netflix-system-design-backend-architecture-10i3).
 Please read it carefully and answer the questions below:

 ### Question: